JamesAtIntegratnIO/spotify-search/README.md

    A tool for searching for spotify track info.

 COMMANDS:
-   track, t  Search for a track by title Ex:spotify-search track -qty 15 -format JSON hotel california webserver, web  search from the comfort of your browser help, h         Shows a list of commands or help for one command
+   toptracks, tt  Get the top tracks of `ARTISTS NAME` track, t       Search for a track by title Ex:spotify-search track -qty 15 -format JSON hotel california track_id, tid   Search for track details of a `TRACK ID` webserver, web  search from the comfort of your browser help, h         Shows a list of commands or help for one command